-- 1. Click the Define Pre-Shared Keys radio button on the Security tab. - 2.
-Click on Configure. - 3.
+- 1. Click the Pre-Shared Key (Static WEP) radio button on the Security tab. - 2.
+Click the Configure button. - 3.
 Fill in the fields in the Define Pre-Shared Keys dialog box:

 Key Entry Determines the entry method for an encryption key: hexadecimal (0-9, A-F), or ASCII text (all keyboard characters except spaces).
-Encryption Keys shared First, Second, Third, or Fourth key whose corresponding field has been completed.
-Defines a set of shared encryption keys for network configuration security.
+Encryption Keys Selects the default encryption keys used.
+Only allows the selection for a shared First, Second, Third, or Fourth key whose corresponding field has been completed.
+WEP Keys (1-4) Defines a set of shared encryption keys for network configuration security.
+At least one Shared Key field must be populated to enable security using a shared key.
+Click on the radio button to set the key as the default encryption key.
 WEP Key Size Defines the size for each encryption key.
-The options include: - 64-bit (enter 10 digits for hexadecimal, 5 ASCII characters) - 128-bit (enter 26 digits for hexadecimal, 13 digits for ASCII) - 152-bit (enter 32 digits hexadecimal, 16 digits for ASCII)
+The options include: • 64-bit (enter 10 digits for hexadecimal, 5 ASCII characters) • 128-bit (enter 26 digits for hexadecimal, 13 digits for ASCII) • 152-bit (enter 32 digits hexadecimal, 16 digits for ASCII)